 Since money is an established means to those essential ends, it makes sense that a common perspective would develop around a focus on making money.
 This perspective appears so often in humanity, that it has inspired many archetypal characters, from the ballsy young businessman determined to strike it rich (i.e. Jordan Belfert in “The Wolf of Wall Street”) to the old man who has spent his life hoarding and protecting his wealth (i.e. Commedia dell’Arte’s Venetian merchant, Pantalone).
 Then, the recurring archetype of the old miser allows Pantalone to re-emerge directly or indirectly over time in such incarnations as Shylock, Ebenezer Scrooge, Mr. Burns, and countless others.

 Each of these characters provides a mask to explore the perspective of the old man who has spent his life focused on generating and maintaining wealth.
 Commedia dell’Arte troupes designed a mask that evokes the character and inspires the performer to inhabit that perspective.
 While there isn’t one definitive Pantalone mask, Pantalone masks usually share certain features, such as wispy white hair and mustache, deep set wrinkles, and a hooked nose.
 Similarly, the character is often physicalized hunched over, perhaps from the countless years of protecting the money bag that hangs from his waist.
-Over the course of his life, his money-centric perspective has replaced his natural genitalia with his purse.
+Over the course of his life, his natural genitalia has been replaced by his purse.

 Whether it’s a Commedia performer who has spent his entire career playing Pantalone in countless scenarios, or watching Mr. Burns for nearly 30 seasons, our continued curiosity of this archetypal character isn’t the wish for his perspective to change, but rather to see how his perspective plays out in countless circumstances.
 The archetype of the old miser appears commonly enough in society to be continually worth exploring.
 If creating art is holding a mirror up to nature, the miser will continue appearing in its reflection portrayed through a variety of masks: Literal masks, Dickens’ pen, Shakespeare’s poetry, Matt Groening’s animation, and so on.